ofisc/ofisc.co.uk/src/schedule/2023-09-30-spin-spiral-jump.md

 * Spin Spiral Jump - aimed at first time competitors who have not practiced their own routine.
 We will supply music for you to skate to.
 * Beginner - aimed at skaters who have passed Skate UK Gold but have not completed Beginner level and have practised their own routine.
 You will need to bring a CD with your music to the competition.
+* Competition - aimed at skaters who have already competed in an open competition

 ## Judging